widgetapps/node-restful-api-skeleton/README.md

 2. Clone the repo.
 3. `cd` into the cloned directory.
 4. Run `npm install`
+5. Update `development.js` and/or `production.js` files(s) in the `config/env` directory with your MongoDB connection string.
-5. `cd tools` to run the DB reset script.
+6. `cd tools` to run the DB reset script.
-6. Run `node reset-db.js` - this will create the first user.
+7. Run `node reset-db.js` - this will create the first user.
-7. `cd ..` to get back into the project root.
+8. `cd ..` to get back into the project root.
-8. Run `node server.js`
+9. Run `node server.js`

-Then fire up your favourite RESTful URL (I use [Postman](https://www.getpostman.com/) but also including the cURL commands) tool to test.
+Then fire up your favourite RESTful URL tool (I use [Postman](https://www.getpostman.com/) but also including the cURL commands) to test.

 ## Why This Might Be Useful